jdm/who-roots-the-rooters/dump.md

 As in C++,
-the fields of `Node` are included in-line with the fields of `Document`, without any pointer indirection, and the auto-generated `encode` method will visit those fields as well.
+the fields of `Node` are included in-line with the fields of `Document`, without any pointer indirection, and the auto-generated `encode` method will visit them as well.

 A `Document` also has an associated `Window`, but this is not a containing or "is-a" relationship.